marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

-Here we had to write out the entire deck manually, but soon we will look at commands that makes it possible to save some work and have the deck generate it self.
+Here we had to write out the entire deck manually, but soon we will look at commands that makes it possible to save some work and have the deck generate itself.

-Let me show you some quick ways to manipulate the deck.
+Let us show you some quick ways to manipulate the deck.
 If you have a list, you can use :math:`\verb+.pop()+` to remove the last element in the list.
 This represents drawing a card from the deck.